 The Teachers College Education Leadership Program prepares students for careers as practitioners and scholars equipped to lead and transform a wide variety of educational organizations.
-Students gain the skills to lead educational practice; to influence political systems, education law, and education policy; to apply methods of social science research to conduct inquiry; and to seek equality, equity, and diversity in education.
-Graduates serve in leadership positions as school principals and headmasters, district superintendents, and education leaders in comparable positions of executive leadership as scholars of education and education leadership.
+Students gain the skills to lead educational practice; to influence political systems, education law, and education policy; to apply methods of social science research to conduct inquiry; and to seek excellence, equity, and inclusive practices in education.
+Graduates serve in leadership positions as school principals and headmasters, district superintendents, and education leaders in comparable positions of executive leadership.

 In addition, with an internationally recognized faculty, interdisciplinary approach, and a tradition of prominence, we offer courses of study in leadership education and development for scholars of education and education leadership who wish to pursue professional careers as academics and researchers.

 We encourage you to visit us, speak with program directors, and review our extensive online materials.